anntnt/nextjs_marketplace/README.md

 # Next.js Ecommerce Store

-The marketplace eStores is a project which I used Next.js to build a full-stack web application.
+The Marketplace eStores is a project where I used Next.js to build a full-stack web application.

 ![alt text](./public/images/eStores.jpg)